 There were 2 manufacturing plants for confectionery by Planters Life Savers; 1 produced Life Savers, and the other, gum (Bubble Yum™️ & CareFree™️).

 The introduction and withdrawal of Life Savers Holes™️ occurred within a 4-month window, due to safety issues with the products packaging.
 (Sadly, I don't have any Holes in my collection.
-This is mostly because I was truing back to my original goal, which was to collect a role of each flavor.
+This is mostly because I was truing back to my original goal, which was to collect a roll of each flavor.
 When Holes came out, they generally replicated flavors already in the roll lineup.)

 "Based on favorable test market results, national distribution of LIFE SAVERS HOLES, a miniature hard candy, commenced in October 1990 .
 In January 1991, in response to a few isolated incidents where misuse of the package caused the package's cap to detach, the product as so packaged was voluntarily withdrawn from the market as a precautionary safety measure .
 It is anticipated that the product will be back in distribution with a modified package in the second quarter of 1991."